SchulzLab/SNEEP/docs/gettingStarted.rst

 Testing your installation
 ==========================

 We provide a test script to verify if your installation worked.
-To download the test data and scripts, please clone the latest version of our GitHub repository:
+To download the test data and scripts, please clone the latest version of our GitHub repository

 .. code-block:: console

   clone git@github.com:SchulzLab/SNEEP.git

-and our `Zenodo repository <https://doi.org/10.5281/zenodo.4892591>`_.
-Unzip the files.
+, download our `Zenodo repository <https://doi.org/10.5281/zenodo.4892591>`_ and unzip the files.

 Additional a reference genome in fasta format is requiered.
 The different chromosomes within the file must be named as chr1, chr2.
 An example is shown below:

 .. example::
   >chr1